trendhim/channelengine/merchant/docs/MerchantSettlementReportsResponse.md

 HasUpdatedAt returns a boolean if a field has been set.

+### GetCurrentReserveAmount

+`func (o *MerchantSettlementReportsResponse) GetCurrentReserveAmount() float32`

+GetCurrentReserveAmount returns the CurrentReserveAmount field if non-nil, zero value otherwise.

+### GetCurrentReserveAmountOk

+`func (o *MerchantSettlementReportsResponse) GetCurrentReserveAmountOk() (*float32, bool)`

+GetCurrentReserveAmountOk returns a tuple with the CurrentReserveAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrentReserveAmount

+`func (o *MerchantSettlementReportsResponse) SetCurrentReserveAmount(v float32)`

+SetCurrentReserveAmount sets CurrentReserveAmount field to given value.

+### HasCurrentReserveAmount

+`func (o *MerchantSettlementReportsResponse) HasCurrentReserveAmount() bool`

+HasCurrentReserveAmount returns a boolean if a field has been set.

+### SetCurrentReserveAmountNil

+`func (o *MerchantSettlementReportsResponse) SetCurrentReserveAmountNil(b bool)`

+ SetCurrentReserveAmountNil sets the value for CurrentReserveAmount to be an explicit nil

+### UnsetCurrentReserveAmount
+`func (o *MerchantSettlementReportsResponse) UnsetCurrentReserveAmount()`

+UnsetCurrentReserveAmount ensures that no value is present for CurrentReserveAmount, not even an explicit nil
+### GetPreviousReserveAmount

+`func (o *MerchantSettlementReportsResponse) GetPreviousReserveAmount() float32`

+GetPreviousReserveAmount returns the PreviousReserveAmount field if non-nil, zero value otherwise.

+### GetPreviousReserveAmountOk

+`func (o *MerchantSettlementReportsResponse) GetPreviousReserveAmountOk() (*float32, bool)`

+GetPreviousReserveAmountOk returns a tuple with the PreviousReserveAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPreviousReserveAmount

+`func (o *MerchantSettlementReportsResponse) SetPreviousReserveAmount(v float32)`

+SetPreviousReserveAmount sets PreviousReserveAmount field to given value.

+### HasPreviousReserveAmount

+`func (o *MerchantSettlementReportsResponse) HasPreviousReserveAmount() bool`

+HasPreviousReserveAmount returns a boolean if a field has been set.

+### SetPreviousReserveAmountNil

+`func (o *MerchantSettlementReportsResponse) SetPreviousReserveAmountNil(b bool)`

+ SetPreviousReserveAmountNil sets the value for PreviousReserveAmount to be an explicit nil

+### UnsetPreviousReserveAmount
+`func (o *MerchantSettlementReportsResponse) UnsetPreviousReserveAmount()`

+UnsetPreviousReserveAmount ensures that no value is present for PreviousReserveAmount, not even an explicit nil
-### GetTransactionsCount
+### GetPaymentAmount

-`func (o *MerchantSettlementReportsResponse) GetTransactionsCount() int32`
+`func (o *MerchantSettlementReportsResponse) GetPaymentAmount() float32`

-GetTransactionsCount returns the TransactionsCount field if non-nil, zero value otherwise.
+GetPaymentAmount returns the PaymentAmount field if non-nil, zero value otherwise.

-### GetTransactionsCountOk
+### GetPaymentAmountOk

-`func (o *MerchantSettlementReportsResponse) GetTransactionsCountOk() (*int32, bool)`
+`func (o *MerchantSettlementReportsResponse) GetPaymentAmountOk() (*float32, bool)`

-GetTransactionsCountOk returns a tuple with the TransactionsCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPaymentAmountOk returns a tuple with the PaymentAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTransactionsCount
+### SetPaymentAmount

-`func (o *MerchantSettlementReportsResponse) SetTransactionsCount(v int32)`
+`func (o *MerchantSettlementReportsResponse) SetPaymentAmount(v float32)`

-SetTransactionsCount sets TransactionsCount field to given value.
+SetPaymentAmount sets PaymentAmount field to given value.

-### HasTransactionsCount
+### HasPaymentAmount

-`func (o *MerchantSettlementReportsResponse) HasTransactionsCount() bool`
+`func (o *MerchantSettlementReportsResponse) HasPaymentAmount() bool`

-HasTransactionsCount returns a boolean if a field has been set.
+HasPaymentAmount returns a boolean if a field has been set.

+### SetPaymentAmountNil

+`func (o *MerchantSettlementReportsResponse) SetPaymentAmountNil(b bool)`

+ SetPaymentAmountNil sets the value for PaymentAmount to be an explicit nil

+### UnsetPaymentAmount
+`func (o *MerchantSettlementReportsResponse) UnsetPaymentAmount()`

+UnsetPaymentAmount ensures that no value is present for PaymentAmount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)